sauce-archives/help/README.md

     sudo make install

-You can make sure that Ruby is installed by writing:
+To can make sure that Ruby is installed:

     ruby-install --version